Friday, October 31, 2025

 • Ten hours of nighttime driving

-• All supervised hours documented and tracked by a parent or guardian
+• All supervised hours are documented and tracked by a parent or guardian

 Intermediate or provisional license stage in Alabama